danka74/SnomedAgreement/README.md

 These script files make use of the agreement functions provided by Kilem Gwet: http://www.agreestat.com/r_functions.html

 The script requires access to some database containing a transitive closure table including descendants count.

+An example of use from the SNOMED Expo 2016 is available.